World’s largest virtual agentic engineering & quality conference

 The agentic testing market has several strong players.
 Some platforms were built specifically for autonomous testing, while others are open source frameworks adaptable for agentic workflows.

 HyperExecute is an intelligent test orchestration engine built for speed.
 It replaces the hub-and-node model with an architecture that minimizes network latency and optimizes test distribution.
-Teams report 50% to 70% faster test execution compared to conventional cloud grids.
+Teams see up to 70% faster test execution compared to conventional cloud grids.

 Smart UI focuses specifically on visual regression testing.
 It performs pixel-to-pixel comparisons to catch visual bugs that functional tests miss.
 The platform supports webhook integration and works with Selenium, Cypress, and Playwright.